SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 On Linux those Unicode errors generally only happen when you haven't set your locale correctly.
 Make sure its UTF-8.

-## How to switch to an older sickchill version?
+## How to switch to an older SickChill version?

-It's possible to switch between different versions of sickchill.
+It's possible to switch between different versions of SickChill.
 This can be handy for troubleshooting, or if your device has problems with the latest versions.
 For this, you can use the git checkout command.
 For example: